dawnscribbler/dawnscribbler.github.io/stations.md

 V. We adore Thee, O Christ, and we praise Thee.<br>
 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider the meeting of the Son and the Mother, which took place on this journey.
+Consider the meeting of the Son and the Mother which took place on this journey.
 Jesus and Mary looked at each other, and their looks became as so many arrows to wound those hearts which loved each other so tenderly.

 My most loving Jesus, by the sorrow Thou didst experience in this meeting, grant me the grace of a truly devoted love for Thy most holy Mother.
 And thou, my Queen, who wast overwhelmed with sorrow, obtain for me by thy intercession a continual and tender remembrance of the Passion of thy Son.